rub3n2000/parcelreactprojectbuilder/README.md

 **withAuth**: same as withBackendWrapper, except the backend has premade auth routes using passportjs, and the frontend starts with a login form / register form, and redirects to the app when you are logged in.

 **dotnetReact**: A dotnet core 3.1 wrapper project, where you can put your api's.
-Serving a parcel react empty frontend, at /.
+Serving a parcel react empty frontend, at /* and
+                api at /api/{controllername}/{action}/{id}.
-                x unit test folders also included, for those who wish to do unit and integration testing on the backend.
+                only routes prefixed by /api/ will not return frontend. x unit test folders also included, for those who wish to do unit and integration testing on the backend.
-                The least optimal template, wish I could find a way to force all api's to be served at /api/{routedefinedincontroller}, instead of {routedefinedincontroller}.
-Also unsure how well react-router will work with it, you might have to cheat by having a usestate with a string representing the current url, which you change when you press stuff in navbar.
-Then serving, different components in app based on that string.
-Would love to find a more optimal way of doing this template.
-                Anyone have some tips contact me.
-                For now I consider this *experimental*.
-This one might be better: [react-spa](https://github.com/NetCoreTemplates/react-spa).

 ## Running the app